 - Precooked salmon I picked up at Whole Foods

 No cooking required, just plate and enjoy!

 This is one of my favorite finds from Trader Joes!
 Dinner is served in 15 minutes.

 These three recipes are some of my best go to meals during the week.
-Simply shop for the items in advance and have at home to prepare quickly.
 I have tried meal prepping and cooking meals for the week but sometimes things come up and dinner plans changes.
-The food that was supposed to be eaten that night didn’t get eaten.
-We went out eat or had dinner with family or friends.
-Then when I got home with our leftover and see the meal prepped food sitting in the refrigerator, I think how am I supposed to all this food before it goes bad.
-That is no a good feeling, this way I am making a meal that night and eating it fresh.
+We went out eat or had dinner with family or friends and the food that was prepared for that night didn’t get eaten.
+Then when I got home with our leftover and see the meal prepped food sitting in the refrigerator, I think how am I supposed to eat all this food before it goes bad.
+I don’t like being wasteful, this why I make meal each night to eat fresh.
 Sometimes there are leftovers for the next night, it all depends how many people are eating dinner that night.
 Usually the penne pasta is pretty much gone that night and the same with the salad.
 The tacos salad is usually dinner for two nights.
-These meals pretty much get me through the work week and still give me flexibility to have other options last minute without feeling guilty or wasteful.
+These meals pretty much get me through the work week and stil give flexibility to have other options last minute without feeling guilty or wasteful.